The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: -invariant elementary systems

 The calculation of the $\lambda\to\infty$ limit is a bit longer.
 By (\ref{eq:2.4})

 where the powers are

 Hence, for large $\lambda$, the denominator of (\ref{eq:3.3.9}) is

-where $\beta(x,y)$ is Euler's beta function\footnote{To avoid confusion, we denoted the beta function by $\beta(x,y)$ instead of the standard $B(x,y)$}, which can also be re-expressed by the $\Gamma$ function as above (see \cite{AbSt}, pp 258).
+where $\beta(x,y)$ is Euler's beta function, which can also be re-expressed by the $\Gamma$ function as above (see \cite{AbSt}, p.
+258).
+(Here, to avoid confusion, we denoted the beta function by $\beta(x,y)$ instead of the standard $B(x,y)$.)
 Using also the property $\Gamma(x+1)=x\Gamma(x)$ of the $\Gamma$ function, in a similar way we obtain that the integrals in the numerator of (\ref{eq:3.3.9}) are

 Substituting these into (\ref{eq:3.3.9}) we find that

 Hence, in the $\lambda\to\infty$ limit, $(\Delta_\phi{\bf p}(\alpha))^2$ tends to $\alpha^2_3P^2-\langle{\bf p}(\alpha)\rangle_\phi^2>0$, while both $\Delta_\phi{\bf C}(\beta)$ and $\Delta_\phi{\bf p}(\alpha)\Delta_\phi{\bf C} (\beta)$ tend to zero as $1/\lambda$.